FlorisHendriks/eduVPN-provisioning/README.md

 eduVPN is used to provide (large groups of) users a secure way to access the internet and their organisational resources.
 The goal of eduVPN is to replace typical closed-source VPNs with an open-source audited alternative that works seamlessly with an enterprise identity solution.

 Currently, eduVPN authorization works as follows: first, a user installs the eduVPN client on a supported device.
 When starting the client, the user searches for his or her organisation which opens a web page to the organisation's Identity Provider.
-The Identity Provider verifies the credentials of the user and if correct, sends back an OAuth token.
+The Identity Provider verifies the credentials of the user and notifies the OAuth server whether they are valid or not.
+The OAuth server then sends back an OAuth token to the user.
 With that OAuth token, the client application requests an OpenVPN or WireGuard configuration file.
 When the client receives a configuration file, it authenticates to either the OpenVPN or WireGuard server and establishes the connection (see the Figure below for the protocol overview).

 ![image](https://user-images.githubusercontent.com/47246332/163787923-e73a3749-ee0f-4bf1-82f0-cb67e52a3b37.png)